IvoLimmen/notesmd/README.md

     go build notesmd.go

 If you use the buid.sh script it will build and package the app in a tar for Linux on amd64 & arm64.

 ## Running the application

     ./notesmd

+Or type:

+    go run .

 ### Arguments